 Centralized training, decentralized execution.
-As shown in Figure 6, during training, the critical network of each agent uses the local observation and action of other agents to estimate the policies of other agents, and conduct global learning and guidance.
+As shown in Figure 6, during training, the critical network of each agent uses the local observation and action of other agents to estimate the policies of other agents and conduct global learning and guidance.
 The actor who can only access the local observation information of the agent gradually learns the optimal policy.
 When applied, only the fully trained actor needs to observe the output action locally.

 Improve experience replay data.
 To adapt to the dynamic and unstable environment, each piece of information stored in the experience replay pool is composed of , where represents the local observation of agent , represents the action it performs, represents the local observation at the next moment after is executed, and represents the reward value it obtains.